ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-overview.md

 ## Layer 2 Network Extension
 {: #hcx-archi-overview-layer-2-net}

-HCX allows an existing on-premises vSphere estate to securely stretch a network from its on-premises vCenter to an IBM Cloud data center that runs VMware Cloud Foundation or vCenter Server.
+HCX allows an existing on-premises vSphere estate to securely stretch a network from its on-premises vCenter to an IBM Cloud data center that runs VMware vCenter Server.
 This feature is enabled by the following items:
 * HCX provides an appliance that is called a Layer 2 Concentrator (L2C).
-* Extended networks link to IBM Cloud NSX edge appliances deployed on VMware Cloud Foundation or vCenter Server.
+* Extended networks link to IBM Cloud NSX edge appliances deployed on VMware vCenter Server.
 * One can deploy multiple standard Layer 2 concentrators to achieve scalability and increase throughput from the on-premises vCenter.
 * Virtual machines that are migrated through the Cloud Gateway and over stretched Layer 2 can retain their IP and MAC addresses.